On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: Empirical Results

-We first evaluate the GMIs for all CS demodulators with various feedback quality and with memory constraint $\nu\!=\!1$.
-In the $5\!\times\!5$ MIMO case, all channel elements are assumed to be independent identically distributed (IID) complex Gaussian and the received signal power at each receive antenna is normalized to unity.
-For the ISI case, we consider IID complex Gaussian channels with tap length $L\!=\!5$ and the total average power is normalized to unity.
-We simulated $10^4$ channel realizations for each signal to noise ratio (SNR).
-The GMIs are compared with the GMI of the static CS demodulator used in \cite{RP12} (denoted as ``StaticCS'' in the figures) which is equivalent to our case when $\vec{P}\!=\!\vec{0}$.
-The channel capacity\footnote{The channel capacity is calculated without any channel state information (CSI) at the TX side, therefore it does not contain any water-filling.} is also presented for reference.
+In this section, we provide empirical results to show the behaviors of CS demodulators in an iterative detection and decoding receiver designs.
+With the considered MIMO channels, all channel elements are assumed to be independent identically distributed (IID) complex Gaussian with zero-means, and the received signal power at each receive antenna is normalized to unity.
+For ISI case, we test with the typical Proakis-C channel as in Fig.\,\ref{p1fig5}.